medic/cht-core/README.md

 Get node deps with  `npm install`.

+## Run

+`node server.js`

+Debug mode:

+`node server.js debug`

+## Run Tests

+`grunt test`

+## Overview

+Sentinel uses the changes feed on a CouchDB database and runs a set of transitions on a document.
+It also manages some scheduled tasks like message schedules.

 ## Settings

 Export a `COUCH_URL` env variable so sentinel knows what database to use. e.g.